 IMC Meetings

 The IMC will hold an annual meeting.
 There is tremendous value in meeting collectively and, ideally, in person at least annually.
 In some years, meetings may be jointly-hosted with a relevant partner organization, e.g., Earth Science Information Partners (ESIP), to promote professional development in addition to addressing an IMC-specific agenda.
 Sites are expected to send a representative to the annual meeting if funding is available.
 Should only partial or no funding be available, SiteIMs are nonetheless strongly encouraged to attend the meeting in person by minimizing expenses and exhausting all possible funding options.
 SiteIMs are expected to participate remotely in those cases where they are unable to attend in person due to constrained financial resources or other considerations.
 The IMC meets in conjunction with the LTER All-Scientists Meeting (ASM) every third year.
 In non-ASM meeting years, the IMC will either meet alone or as part of a larger conference depending on venue and cost considerations.
-SiteIMs are also expected to participate in scheduled TCs.
+SiteIMs are also expected to participate in scheduled VWCss.

-The NCO and EDI may provide travel expenses on a limited basis for the IMC co-chairs and one representative from each site.
+The LNO and EDI may provide travel expenses on a limited basis for the IMC co-chairs and one representative from each site.
 Committee and working group representatives as well as special participants from outside the LTER Network may be invited to attend the annual IMC meeting by IM-Exec; their costs may be supported by the EDI if the budget permits.
 A portion of the annual meeting is designated as the annual business meeting and is open only to IMC members.

 Additional meetings by teleconference are organized by IM-Exec or WG leaders, and are planned approximately monthly throughout the year to keep IMC members up-to-date on current issues and projects.